 - 1 package (15.25 ounce) German chocolate cake mix

-- 3 large eggs, one egg for bottom cake layer THEN two eggs for filling layer
+- 3 large eggs, Divided -one egg for the bottom cake layer and two eggs for filling layer

 - 1 package (8-ounce) cream cheese, softened